torproject/onionbalance/docs/v2/running-onionbalance.rst

 ~~~~~~~~~~~~~~~~~~~~~

 ONIONBALANCE_CONFIG
-  Override the location for the OnionBalance configuration file.
+  Override the location for the Onionbalance configuration file.

 The loaded configuration file takes precedence over environment variables.
 Configuration file options will override environment variable which have the